petar-kormushev/evolving-policy-parametrization/README.md

-# evolving-policy-parametrization
+# Evolving policy parametrization

-Evolving policy parametrization
+This is a public source code repository with open source implementation of the "Evolving policy parametrization".